-Under Standing Order 3, any Member who, at any time, with the support of Assembly Commission funds, employs (either directly or indirectly) a person whom that Member knows to be a family member of that Member or of another Member, must register that employment.
+Under Standing Order 3, any Member who, at any time, with the support of Senedd Commission funds, employs (either directly or indirectly) a person whom that Member knows to the a family member of that Member or of another Member, must register that employment.

-Further guidance on the employment of family members is available on the Assembly's website.
+Further guidance on the employment of family members is available on the Senedd's website.

-- 114. Registering the employment of family members with the support of Commission Funds is done in practice by completing a separate Record of Employment of Family Members form and sending a signed hard copy to the Table Office (contact details for the Table Office are included under Section 4 of this document).
-The timescales for declaring the employment of family members are identical to those that apply for registering interests generally. - 115.
-The Record of the Employment of Family Members is maintained in the Table Office.
-It is open to public inspection in the Table Office itself during opening hours and copies of individual entries may be made available on request.
+114. Registering the employment of family members with the support of Commission Funds is done in practice by completing a Record of the Employment of Family Members form.
+The timescales for declaring the employment of family members are identical to those that apply for registering interests generally.